Hash-based tracking

 const message = loadMessage(externalMessageCell.beginParse());

-if (message.info.type !== 'external-in')
+if (message.info.type !== "external-in")

-throw new Error(`Expected an external-in message, got ${message.info.type}.`);
+`Expected an external-in message, got ${message.info.type}.`

 const destAddress = message.info.dest;